 Summon Night 5 was released all the way back in 2013 in Japan.
 That three year turnaround is actually pretty zippy compared to the 6 or so years it took to bring Brandish to the US.
 This is the most fitting game the PlayStation Portable could have ended on.

 If you want to infuriate a "hard core gamer" just remind them that the Wii easily topped the Xbox 360 and PlayStation 3 in the sales department.
 It's not really all that close, either would have to sell ~20 million units to catch-up.
+Then remind them it received a new game release a year after the other two were dead.
 There's a demographic of gamers I can't relate to who think casual games shouldn't exist, that game companies should only target 18-35 year-old dudes.
 The Nintendo Wii is the only counter-argument needed against this mindset.

 The first home video games were marketed as a family activity.
 Go Google some Odyssey ads and you'll see families crowded around TVs.
 The Wii returned home game consoles to their roots.
 The Wii's final days are a reflection of that with late releases like Just Dance 20XX and Skylanders Trap Team.